How Retirees Can Diffuse the Tax “Time Bomb” Most Plans Are Sitting On

 How You Can Start Diffusing the Retirement Tax “Time Bomb”

 Entering retirement doesn’t mean retirees will pay less in taxes.
 Proper tax planning is an important part to your overall retirement plan.

 You should always consult with a tax professional before making any decisions that relate to your taxes, but there are a number of legal ways to possibly reduce your retirement income tax obligations.
 Roth IRA, Roth 401(k) and 403(b), municipal bonds, and even some forms of cash life insurance all may qualify.
 Having an IRA that’s backed by precious metals is another possibility for your retirement plan that many don’t know about.

 Forming a good retirement plan is more important now than ever.
-Don’t wait to get started.retirement plan, social security
+Don’t wait to get started.Featured, retirement plan, social security